 Today, Masters in engineering need theoretical and practical knowledge of design, regardless of whether they are designing small or large.
-Design is required in all areas of mechanical engineering, and contemporary digital tools make design exciting experience.
-Design has theoretical background, and digital tools bring design methods and processes to the edge of contemporary engineering work.
+Design is required in all areas of mechanical engineering, and contemporary digital design methods and tools make design an exciting experience.

-The Digital Design specialisation track educates professionals with theoretical understanding and practical skills in designing, analyzing and optimizing products, structures and systems.
+The Digital Design specialisation track educates professionals with foundations in design thinking and mindset, theoretical understanding, systematic methods and practical skills in designing products, services and systems, including human-centric problem solving approaches, to educate value creation leaders for smart products, services and systems.

-The students will learn measurement, modelling, analysis, optimization and design methodology of structures, machines and systems.
-In addition to theoretical knowledge and practical skills of design in mechanical engineering, the Digital Design specialisation track supports the students with the development of suitable personal and social competences.
+The students will learn designing, modeling, analysis, and optimization of products, machines, structures and systems.
+In addition to theoretical knowledge and practical skills of design in mechanical engineering, the Digital Design specialisation track supports the students with the development of suitable personal and social competencies.

 You are an eligible applicant for Master’s-level studies if